practicalli/practicalli.github.io/docs/blog/posts/access-aws-with-clojure-from-scratch.md

 ![Practicalli AWS topic logo](https://github.com/practicalli/graphic-design/blob/live/topic-images/aws-logo-name.png?raw=true){align=right loading=lazy style="width:240px"}

-[:fontawesome-brands-github: Cognitect Labs AWS API](https://github.com/cognitect-labs/aws-api) is an excellent data driven Clojure library for interacting with AWS from code.
+[:fontawesome-brands-github: Cognitect Labs AWS API](https://github.com/cognitect-labs/aws-api){target=_blank} is an excellent data driven Clojure library for interacting with AWS from code.
 The project includes working code examples.

 The biggest challenge for those new to AWS is to configuring suitable AWS accounts, programmatic access and service permissions.

-This article starts with nothing and steps through the simplest and quickest AWS account and permission setup, using the [:globe_with_meridians: AWS Free Tier](https://aws.amazon.com/free/).
+This article starts with nothing and steps through the simplest and quickest AWS account and permission setup, using the [:globe_with_meridians: AWS Free Tier](https://aws.amazon.com/free/){target=_blank}.

 !!!
 INFO "Service quota limits"
     Each service has itos own quota limits and some services are only free for a period of time (free trials & 12 months free).

 The approach outlined is not intended for commercial work, only the bare essentials to start exploring what is possible with the Cognitect Labs library.
-(Or you could try out [:globe_with_meridians: LocalStack if you have docker installed locally](https://localstack.cloud/)).
+Or try [:globe_with_meridians: LocalStack if docker is installed locally](https://localstack.cloud/){target=_blank}.

 <!-- more -->